 Flash forward to this summer when we were so naive to believe we could cross our fingers and hope that the squirrels would be dumber and less hungry this year.
 We didn’t build a cage, so we didn’t get a single red tomato before the squirrels found them.
 Obviously, we are the ones to blame for not learning our lesson.
 But boy was it disappointing.
 So again we are trying to win by not fighting back but instead embracing our green tomatoes and making them into something worth blogging about.

 Josh made some tasty fried green tomatoes and we were pretty pleased with the results.
-But we were so into this fresh salsa that we had to share it with you first.
+But we were so into this fresh roasted green tomato salsa that we had to share it with you first.
 And it’s just so easy to make.
 The first step is to cut up the veggies, drizzle with olive oil, salt and pepper and pop them in the oven to roast.
 Because we roast them at such a high temperature, the roasting process doesn’t take very long.
 Just 15-20 minutes depending on the size of your veggie pieces.
-What you gain from roasting is a smoother, darker flavor instead of the sharpness that some fresh salsas have from the flavors of the raw onion, garlic and tomatoes.
+What you gain from roasting is a smoother, darker flavor instead of the sharpness that some fresh salsas have from the flavors of the raw onion, garlic and green tomatoes.

 I should mention that you can definitely use tomatillos instead of green tomatoes if you are looking to make this recipe with store-bought tomatoes.

 Once the veggies are tender and have started to blister slightly, remove them from the oven and allow them to cool down a bit.
 I will warn you that the aroma is going to be pretty overwhelming (in a good way) and your house might smell like your favorite Mexican restaurant.
 You are welcome!